 As is often the case in a small city, Fort Meade doesn't have a public transportation system that people use for their commute.

-Fort Meade is a very ethnically-diverse city.
+Fort Meade is an extremely ethnically-diverse city.
 The people who call Fort Meade home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fort Meade residents report their race to be White, followed by Black or African-American.
 Fort Meade also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 29.40% of the city’s residents.
-Important ancestries of people in Fort Meade include Irish, German, Scottish, and Italian.
+People of Hispanic or Latino origin account for 29.70% of the city’s residents.
+Important ancestries of people in Fort Meade include Irish, German, French , and Swedish.